axg74/game2d/README.md

-# game2d
-assembly amiga 68k code
+# horizontal tile scrolling for the amiga in assembly language